-In an online course, it is your responsibility to have consistent access to a reliable Internet connection and all required software noted above.
+It is your responsibility to have consistent access to a reliable Internet connection and all required software noted above.
 You should build in extra time to resolve technical problems so that you are able to do that while still meeting deadlines.
 For assistance with tech issues, please contact OCIO (details provided below in section on technology).
 Deadlines will not be extended for technological problems.
 Technical failure does not constitute an excuse for submitting work late.